 End Sub

-- Then, we apply the VBA Large function in cell C12.
+- Then, apply the VBA Large function in cell C12.
 Here, we want the lowest value from the range D5:D10, so we input xs, which is the total number of rows in the range.
-Lastly, we change the number format.
+Finally, we changed the number format.

 - Then, click inside the code and press F5.
 It will execute this code.